krishauser/Klampt/Python/docs/source/Manual-BuildingSource.rst

 **Enabling Assimp support (optional).** To load a larger variety of 3D meshes, Klamp't can be configured to use the Asset Importer ( `Assimp <http://assimp.sourceforge.net/>`__) library.
-Once Assimp 3.0.1270 is installed on your system (if Klampt/Cpp/Depdencies/assimp--3.0.1270-sdk or /usr/lib/libassimp.so exists), KrisLibrary and Klampt should automatically detect it when built.
+Once Assimp 4.0.x is installed on your system, KrisLibrary and Klampt should automatically detect it when ``cmake`` is run.

 **Run CMake to build Klamp't Makefiles.** Run "cmake ." to build the Klamp't makefiles.